XylotrupesGideon/public_CV/README.md

 ## University Engagement

 **Alumni teach useful skills; Workshop series**<br>
-After finishing my master studies I organized multiple workshops for fellow master students in which former students of the developmental and stem cell biology major program taught valuable skills they learned during or after their master studies to the younger students.
+I organized multiple workshops for master students in which former students of the developmental and stem cell biology major program taught valuable skills they learned during or after their master studies to the younger students.

 **Major Studies Student Speaker** _(October 2016 - April 2019)_<br>
 As Major speaker I represented the students of the developmental and stem cell biology major.
-In this function I also helped to organize the BioSpective talk series which had the aim to showcase career options outside of academia.
+In this function I also helped to organize the BioSpective talk series showcased career options in and outside of academia.

 ## Non-University Engagement